Das-Kollektiv/tdme2/README.md

             - TDME Model file format
                 - this is a much more efficient model file format for TDME
                 - can be read and written
-            - DAE and WaveFront OBJ files require triangulated meshes for now
+            - DAE files require triangulated meshes for now
         - objects/entity types
             - 3d model based objects with
                 - animations